Classical vs Flamenco guitar

 Classical vs flamenco guitar

-Distinguishing between flamenco guitar and classical guitar can be challenging if you’re unsure where to focus your attention.
+Distinguishing between flamenco vs classical guitar can be challenging if you’re unsure where to focus your attention.
 Both instruments are acoustic guitars, typically equipped with nylon or carbon strings, and they may appear quite similar, especially to someone new to the world of guitar playing.

 While it’s relatively easy to identify an acoustic guitar from a classical one by examining the fretboard, discerning between classical and flamenco models requires a deeper understanding.
 You’ll need to familiarize yourself with guitar construction, tonewoods, and, most importantly, the distinctive tones each type produces.